NodeGuy/channel/README.md

 ```

 Sometimes you don't want to wait until a method completes.
 You can use a closed
-channel to return immediately even if no methods are ready:
+channel to return immediately even if no other channels are ready:

 ```JavaScript
 const closed = Channel()